ebellm/pyraf-dbsp/README.txt

 	standards:
 		? for list
+			or iraf.page('onedstds$README')
+		all of the commonly-used ones are in onedstds#iidscal: g191b2b
+			feige34
+			bd332642
+			bd284211
+		edit bandpasses:
+			(choose smooth regions)
+			a a (with mouse pointer at two positions) to place new bands d to delete them
+			q to quit and save

 		sensfunc is the fitting function
+			? for help
+			s over graphs to eliminate mean shifts due to non-photometric conditions (toggles)

 colon comands: click in grey bar at bottom of graphics window
 help: click graphics window, hit ? window commands: click graphics window, type w ?

+iraf.help('doslit')
+iraf.dir('onedstds$')
+iraf.type('onedstds$README') (or iraf.page)